 I am scholar, college instructor, and communications professional.
 I pride myself on producing work that integrates these three skill sets, maximizing results for my students and clients.

-Over the past 6 years, I’ve taught undergraduate courses as a graduate student and independent lecturer in two large state universities, two community colleges, and a small private fine arts college.
+Over the past 8 years, I’ve taught undergraduate courses as a graduate student, Lecturer, and full-time Assitant Professor in two large state universities, three community colleges, and a small private fine arts college.
 Each day I have the opportunity to interact with students, whether in the classroom, in our shared community, or electronically, I work to accomplish three goals—to emphasize the importance of learning, to concretize the connections between academic knowledge and students’ lived experiences, and to foster critical awareness of social injustice.

 For more than a decade, I've worked in the marketing communications industry.
 I have created a range of web sites, newsletters, advertisements, corporate identities and logos, press releases, blogs, multimedia presentations, signage, instructional technology and more.
 In each of these applications, I strive to differentiate my work by applying theory-based and market-proven strategies that deliver measurable results.